StevoAngel/ProfileMatchAI/README.md

 # ProfileMatchAI

 **Important prerequisite:**
-This project uses Ollama to run `mistral` LLM, then it is necessary to install Ollama in your ssystem before running the app:
+This project uses Ollama to run a local _Large Language Model_ (`mistral`) , then it is necessary to install Ollama in your system before running the app.
 Download Link: https://ollama.com/

 Tool designed to upload a set of résumés and a job vacancy description.